zbrateam/Zebra/README.md

 #### From an APT Repo
 Zebra is available from my personal APT repo for iOS located [here](https://xtm3x.github.io/repo).

-This source can be added to Cydia on your iPhone or iPad and it is included by defeault with Zebra to provide future updates.
+This source can be added to Cydia on your iPhone or iPad and it is included by default with Zebra to provide future updates.

 #### Pre-compiled debs
 Pre-compiled debs are available via GitHub releases, if that is your fancy.